Reserve your spot in the caravan.

 Can I bring my kids?

-We love kids — but this trip isn’t designed for them.
+We love kids, but this trip isn’t designed for them.
 Baja Good is rugged, remote, and runs on an adult pace.
-Long driving days, off-grid camping, and the occasional “dig your own bathroom” moment don’t always mix well with little ones.
+A handful of long driving days, off-grid camping, and the unknowns that come with any remote adventure don’t always mix well with little ones.

 Do you give back to the communities you travel through?